benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 10.md

 #multiplexing
 # Demultiplexing
+Demultiplexing is the process of reconverting a signal containing multiple analog or digital signal streams back into the original separate and unrelated signals

 Each packet has a source IP and destination IP, with the source port and destination port.
+The transport layer utilizes demultiplexing to obtain this information and deliver the packet to its destinatoin effectively.
+#demultiplexing